- Why Grad Studies at SFU?

 Student Profile: Stacey Copeland

-Communication PhD student in the Faculty of Communication, Art and Technology
+Communication PhD candidate in the Faculty of Communication, Art and Technology

 A queer feminist media producer and doctoral student at Simon Fraser University’s School of Communication in Vancouver, Canada.
 She received her Master of Arts from the Ryerson York joint Communication and Culture graduate program where she studied with a focus on radio production, sound studies, media culture and gender studies.
 She completed her Bachelor of Arts in Radio and Television Arts from Ryerson University with a minor in English and a specialization in audio production for radio, music and film.
 It was during her Master’s work that Copeland co-founded FemRadio, a Toronto, Canada based feminist community radio collective.
 Outside her university research, Stacey is an active nature enthusiast, social and environmental activist, cat person and (not so secret) Canadian indie music fan.